trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ## Auto Sync

-For non-reimbursable reports: Once a report has completed the approval workflow in Expensify, we'll automatically queue it for export to Xero.
+For non-reimbursable reports: Once a report has completed the approval workflow in Ieatta, we'll automatically queue it for export to Xero.

 But, if you've added a business bank account for ACH reimbursement, any reimbursable expenses will be sent to Xero automatically when the report is marked as reimbursed or enabled for reimbursement.

 ### Controlling Newly Imported Categories:

-You can decide how newly imported categories behave in Expensify:
+You can decide how newly imported categories behave in Ieatta:

-1. Enabling or disabling this control determines the status of new categories imported from Xero to Expensify.
+1. Enabling or disabling this control determines the status of new categories imported from Xero to Ieatta.
 Enabled categories are visible for employees when they categorize expenses, while disabled categories remain hidden.

 These settings give you the flexibility to manage your expenses and Workspace in the way that best suits your needs!

 ## Sync Reimbursed Reports

-This nifty setting lets you synchronize the status of your reports between Expensify and Xero.
+This nifty setting lets you synchronize the status of your reports between Ieatta and Xero.
 Utilizing this setting will make sure that there is no confusion or possibility that a reimbursable report is paid out twice by mistake or that a non-reimbursable report is double entered throwing off month-end reconciliation.
 Here's how it works:

-1. When you reimburse a report via ACH direct deposit within Expensify, the purchase bill will automatically be marked as paid in Xero, and Expensify will note it as reimbursed.
+1. When you reimburse a report via ACH direct deposit within Ieatta, the purchase bill will automatically be marked as paid in Xero, and Ieatta will note it as reimbursed.
 2. Don't forget to pick the Xero account where the corresponding bill payment should be recorded.
 3. It's a simple way to keep everything in sync, especially when you're awaiting payment.